geetharamson/Fisher-s-Iris-Dataset/README.md

 # Fisher's-Iris-Dataset

 # GEETHA KARTHIKESAN , 2019

 The Iris flower data set or
 Fisher's Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper.
 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.

-# Requirements needed to work on the code oneself
-  iPython and Python which has packages
 ## Data as table  ##
    A basic table is a two-dimensional grid of data, in which the rows represent individual elements of the dataset,